devopsacademyau/academy/classes/02class/aws-networking/README.md

 There is no cost for creating a VPC.

-#### Subnets
+#### Subnet

 Subnets can then be sliced to smaller chunks of ip addressing to isolate workloads.
 The most common size for a subnet is a `/24` which will support `256` IP's.

-It's important to mentiont that only `251` IP's out of `256` will be available to be assigned to hosts as a few of them are special addresses.
+It's important to mention that only `251` IP's out of `256` will be available to be assigned to hosts as a few of them are special addresses.

 - of any subnet:
   - first ip (0) is known as `network`